 If you have an infestation of termites, termite tenting your house is a great way to get rid of them.
-Always use a reputable contractor who’s licensed, bonded and registered.
+Preventing termites is easy but sometimes the best is not enough.
+When termite tenting, always use a reputable contractor who’s licensed, bonded and registered.
 Be prepared to spend two nights away from your house and make provisions for your pets as well.
 Usually, you should be able to return to your property within 60 hours.

 People and Pets

 Before termite tenting begins, the contractor will want you, your family and your pets out of the property.
 This even includes goldfish.
 You won’t be allowed to return until the fumigation is complete and air quality tests have been taken.
 These consist of samples from all the rooms in the house, which are checked for any traces of the fumigant.
 You cannot enter the property until the contractor places a re-entry notice on the front door.
 Only then is it finally deemed safe for human habitation again.

 You should always have the gas shut off to the property before you vacate it, and only have it switched on again when you’ve been given the all clear to re-enter.
 As the homeowner, you’ll need to be present when the gas is reconnected and present the certificate of re-entry.

 Food, Furniture and Plants

 The contractor will ensure that all your plants and food are removed from the house before termite tenting begins.
 These can be stored by your contractor and then returned once the house has been declared safe again.
 The food will be kept in special Nylofume bags during the tenting process.
 Food in the refrigerator can stay in the house.